socure-inc/socure-docv-sdk-android/v2/README.md

 The Predictive Document Verification (DocV) Android SDK v2 provides a framework to add image capture and upload services to your mobile application.

+>Note: All SDK v2 integrations must be updated to version 2.2.2 or later to meet compliance requirements.
+Document verification services will be disabled for older SDK versions soon.

 ## Minimum Requirements

 - Android SDK is compiled with `minSdkVersion 22` and `compilerSDKVersion 32`